-General itinerary data

-Duration: Half-day tour with a total duration of 3-4 hours (30 minutes per spot);

-Venue: Dobrich, Bulgaria;

-Optimal number of participants: 5-6 persons guided by a tour guide and an assistant;

-Subject of the route: the bread in the myths, the connected legends and beliefs, customs and arts in Dobrudzha (North-eastern Bulgaria);

-Main steps: "Old Dobrich" Outdoor Museum of Architecture and Ethnography (Clock Tower and Lapidarium) - Art Gallery ("The Gold of Dobrudzha" Hall) - Stone Fountain - Ethnographic House

-Route map

-Distances and transfer times:

-Clock Tower in the "Old Dobrich" Outdoor Museum of Architecture and Ethnography - Lapidarium in the OMAE: 80 m, 5 min (pedestrian zone, stone pavement);

-Lapidarium in the "Old Dobrich" Outdoor Museum of Architecture and Ethnography - Art Gallery: 650 m, 15 min (pedestrian zone, ceramic tiles);

-Art Gallery - Stone Fountain: 750 m, 15 min (pedestrian zone, ceramic tiles);

-Stone Fountain - Ethnographic House: 20 m, 3 min (pedestrian zone, stone pavement yard, wooden stairs);

-Sites and performances:

-The route starts with the motive for "The Sun and the Infinity" in Dobrudzha.
-We will welcome the group of tourists (visually impaired or put in their position through blindfolding) according to an old Bulgarian custom - with a round loaf and seasoned salt.

-Traditional welcome with a round loaf and seasoned salt

-For the Dobrudzha people the bread is the center of their life.
-For centuries local people welcome their guests with a home-made loaf, seasoned salt and honey as a gesture of hospitality and respect.
-The same manner we will greet our guests - "Welcome in the heart of Dobrudzha, the granary of Bulgaria."
-Here we will taste "festive loaf" - round loaf that will give a unique sense of form, taste and smell.
-The ritual takes place on the plaza at the Clock tower in the "Old town" - a place for conversations, singing and folk dancing.

-The Clock Tower and the plaza in the "Old Dobrich" Outdoor Museum of Architecture and Ethnography

-The clock tower is one of the city symbols.
-Architecturally it is build according to the scheme of the old Renaissance clocks and is one of the 17 towers in Bulgaria preserved to date.
-It is made of white limestone.
-Its height is 21 m and the clockwork relates to the Renaissance clocks (XVIII-XIX c.), it is driven by 2 weights 250 kg each, made of river stones.
-The tower has square form crowned with a covered terrace and a conical roof.
+For the people of Dobrudzha, bread is the center of their lives.
+According to an old Bulgarian custom, we will welcome our guests and participants in the route with a home-made round loaf, seasoned salt and honey as a gesture of hospitality and respect: "Welcome to the heart of Dobrudzha, the granary of Bulgaria!"
+The ritual will take place on the square in front of the Clock Tower in the "Old town" - a place for conversations, songs and dances.
+The Clock tower is one of the town's symbols.
+It is built similar to the old clock towers from the Bulgarian Revival period and is one of 17 preserved to this day in Bulgaria.
+It is built of white limestone and is 21 m height.
+The clock mechanism is driven by two weights 250 kg each, made of river stones.
+The tower has square form crowned with a conical roof.
 The belfry is on the top and houses a 350 kg bell.
 Here starts the "time travel".

-The group will travel back in time and will trace the path of bread since the prehistoric times when people in Dobrudzha grew einkorn and barley and prepared the first sourdough bread on the Old Continent.

-Lapidarium in the "Old Dobrich" Outdoor Museum of Architecture and Ethnography

-In the small park-like outdoor space, called Lapidarium, are exhibited pithoi - ancient Greece clay pots for preservation of wheat.
-Pithoi found in our country are a proof of ancient human settlements presence and that the wheat growing has been a significant part of the local people livelihood.

-The guests can grope and feel the shape, size and volume of the pithoi, a small model of prehistoric oven and a clay copy of figurine of the Goddess Mother Earth.
-Such figurines are found in the world oldest and biggest prehistoric necropolis (about 5000 years BC) near the Big Island in the Durankulak lake and are known as "Venus of the Lower Danube".
+The group will go back in time and trace the bread making from prehistoric times, when people in these lands grew einkorn and barley and prepared the first sourdough bread on the Old Continent.
+In the small park-like outdoor space, called lapidarium, are exhibited pithoi - ancient Greece ceramic vessels used to store grain.
+Pithoi found in our lands are evidence of the existence of ancient human settlements where the main livelihood was the cultivation of wheat.
+Participants can touch and feel the shape, size and volume of the pithoi, a small model of a prehistoric oven and a clay copy of a figurine of the Goddess Mother Earth.
+Similar figurines have been found in the oldest and largest prehistoric necropolis (5th millennium BC) near the Big Island in Durankulak Lake and are known as "Venuses of the Lower Danube".
+The next stop on our route is the Art Gallery, where the group will learn more about wheat harvesting and the hard field work.
+The Art Gallery in Dobrich is an architectural monument of culture.

-Replicas of a prehistoric female figurine and a clay model of oven

-Follows 15 minutes transfer to the next destination in the route - the Art Gallery in Dobrich, where the group will hear about the old ways of wheat harvesting in Dobrudzha and the hard field work.

-$Art\ Gallery-Dobrich$

-The building of the Art gallery is an architectural cultural monument.
 It is one of the few preserved unique buildings and an accent in the architectural heritage of the town.
 It was built in 1932-1936 for a Court House by Italian, Romanian and Bulgarian architects.
 We will visit the exposition hall "Gold of Dobrudzha", where the visitors can track the fine art presenting Dobrudzha with its endless golden wheat fields and hear the sound of the wind through the crops.
+The colours of the wheat and sunflower predominate in the "Gold of Dobrudzha" hall.
+We could easily associate them with the warmth of the sun, which burns our skin golden, with the smell of warm earth and the gentle breeze.

-Standing in front of Nayden Petkov's painting we could imagine yellow - a summer field of sunflowers that horizontally merges into ploughed black soil, rough as the hands of an old man.
-The colours transfuse from yellow through dark brown to the faded, almost pearly white sky in summer.
+Standing in front of Nayden Petkov's painting we immerse ourselves in yellow - a summer field of sunflowers that merges horizontally with ploughed black soil, rough as an old man's hands.
+The colours range from yellow through dark brown to pale, almost pearly white sky in summer.